mobileprint/android-print-sdk/README.md

 The JavaDocs for this project are located can be found at [http://ipgptp.github.io/DroidPrint/javadocs/](http://ipgptp.github.io/DroidPrint/javadocs/).
 This includes complete documentation for all classes, methods, constants, you may need.

-Update the SDK items listed above if you are outdated.

 ## Installation

 ### Minimum System Requirements